Construction of social infrastructure is an important part of Base Titanium’s community programmes.

 Magaoni Health Centre

 Phase I of the facility was officially opened in July 2014 by the Governor of Kwale County, Salim Mvurya.
-At a cost of Ksh 26 million construction and equipping of the Health Centre is one of the larger community projects undertaken by Base Titanium so far.
+At a cost of Ksh 26 million, construction and equipping of the Health Centre was one of the larger community projects undertaken by Base Titanium so far.
 This phase includes an outpatient wing, mother and child health, mini theatre, store and records room, pharmacy, VCT room, laboratory, a delivery room, an incinerator and staff houses.